opengovfoundation/free-law-founders-site/about/index.md

 5. Expect that all those involved in lawmaking are committed to injecting innovation, iteration and improvement into their work.

-### The Current State of Affairs--Some reasons behind the formation of the Free Law Founders
+### The Current State of Affairs
+Some reasons behind the formation of the Free Law Founders

 #### Chicago, Illinois: The Process of Legislation and Codification